dannypsnl/dannypsnl.github.io/posts/2018-06-22-error-is-value.md

 // else, do following logic
 ```

-But can we do much more than this?
+Can we do much more than this?
 Yes!
 We can have an error wrapper for executing the task.

 ```go
 type ErrorWrapper struct {